KalrynLee/epi_ocr_tech_assessment/README.md

 ## New to NodeJS?

-Links to download node to
+Links to download nodeJS https://nodejs.org/en/download

 Once installed you may have to include the installtion path onto your environment variables: